cs-daviddavid/robot_competition_2020/Milestone 2/readme.md

   ```
   There are two kinds of turning: (Regular) Turning and Zero-Radius Turning.
 Regular Turning is more like a car such that it takes some distance in order to turn around a corner while Zero-Radius Turning is more like a forklift, Roomba® or Zero-Turn mowers such that they do not cover any distance when turning.
   Regular Turning can be achieved by making one motor faster than the other.
-Whichever motor (left or right) is slower is the direction that the ZumoBot would turn.
+Whichever motor (left or right) is slower is the direction that the Zumo would turn.
   Zero-Radius Turning can be achieved by giving one motor some positive speed and giving the other motor the same speed but negative.
-Whichever motor (left or right) has the negative value is the direction that the ZumoBot would turn.
+Whichever motor (left or right) has the negative value is the direction that the Zumo would turn.
   ```
 </details>